 - Leave for family and domestic reasons (pregnancy/childbirth, maternity leave, paternity leave, adoption leave, shared parental leave, parental leave, dependant’s leave)

 - Protected disclosures (whistleblowing)

 - Health and safety cases

 - Employees exercising right to time off work for study or training

 - Sunday working for shop & betting workers (including additional hours)

 - Unpaid time off for study and training

 As an employer, it’s important to make sure that your employees are not subjected to a detriment as a result of enforcing one of their statutory rights.
 If you receive one of these requests and you are unclear on how best to approach this you should obtain legal advice.

-For more information on injury to feelings claims or any other detriment claims, please contact Alex Nortier in our Employment Law & HR team on 0161 475 1216.
+For more information on injury to feelings claims or any other detriment claims, please contact our Employment Law & HR team on 0161 475 7676.